No. 1 Port in the Nation

 Taking a closer look at its leading trade partners:

-By tonnage, the top five trade partners year-to-date are Mexico, Croatia, Liechtenstein, Marshall Islands and Guinea.
+By tonnage, the top five trade partners year-to-date are Mexico, China, France, Nicaragua, and Japan.

-At this time a year ago, the top five by tonnage were Mexico, Latvia, Moldova, Nigeria and Oman.
+At this time a year ago, the top five by tonnage were Mexico, China, France, Nicaragua, and Japan.

 Exports Market Share